Can I exercise after open heart surgery? How much exercise? How often? How hard?

 What is open heart surgery?

-Open heart surgery is a procedure commonly performed for coronary artery bypass grafting surgery (for treatment of blocked arteries after a heart attack or to prevent a heart attack) and/or heart valve surgery (repair or replacement).
+Open heart surgery can take the form of a coronary artery bypass graft procedure to reestablish blood flow in blocked arteries (after a heart attack or to prevent a heart attack), and/or heart valve surgery to repair or replace a faulty valve.

-In the case of coronary artery disease, open heart surgery is often advised when blockages are too diffuse for angioplasty and stenting or if a blood vessel is too difficult or risky to access with a coronary catheter.
+In the case of coronary artery disease, surgery may be indicated when blockages are too widespread for angioplasty and stenting or if a blood vessel is too difficult or risky to access with a coronary catheter.

 Mitral and/or aortic valve repair or replacement are also common open heart surgery procedures and may stem from a case of childhood rheumatic fever, or perhaps valve damage associated with viral or bacterial endocarditis.

-Other reasons for open heart surgery may stem from a congenital heart defect or a heart transplant.
-No matter what the reason for your operation, the recovery time and subsequent exercise prescription are quite similar.
+No matter what the reason for your surgery, the recovery time and subsequent exercise prescription are quite similar.

 Most open-heart surgery patients are discharged from the hospital and return home between four and six days.

 If your energy level is running low, remember that it’s normal to feel tired after surgery.
-It may be frustrating at times not to be able to do everything you did before your surgery, but just relax and know that this is only temporary.
+It may be frustrating at times not being able to do everything you did before your surgery, but just relax and know that this is only temporary.

-Before you get back to any heavy exercise, it’s important to get comfortable doing what are known as activities of daily living (ADLs).
+Before you get back to any vigorous forms of activity, it’s important to get comfortable doing what are known as ADLs, or activities of daily living.

 Climbing stairs and steps